8 Best Concrete Grinders of 2023 – Top Picks & Reviews

 The best feature of this concrete surface grinder is that it prevents silicosis caused by dust.
 You should always put your safety first.
 We rated this grinder so high because it truly is the better option currently on the market in terms of safety.
 Its dust collection system can remove airborne dust, which creates a safer working environment.

 The only problem with this surface grinder is that the wheel cup seems to come off more than usual.
 This isn’t a huge deal.
 However, it can get a bit annoying over time.
+Despite this, we still rank it as the best concrete grinder on the market this year.

 2. Makita GA4530 Angle Grinder – Best Value